sarakarimi/player_model_dt/README.md

 # Player model Decision Transformer
-In this repository we implement decision transformer for a simple Minigrid environment.
+In this repository we implement decision transformer for a simple Minigrid environment.<br>
-The code under `new_implementation` is taken from [DecisionTransformerInterpretability](https://github.com/jbloomAus/DecisionTransformerInterpretability/tree/main) repository.
+The code under `new_implementation` is taken from [DecisionTransformerInterpretability](https://github.com/jbloomAus/DecisionTransformerInterpretability/tree/main) repository.<br>
 The code under `official_implementation` is taken from [decision-transformer](https://github.com/kzl/decision-transformer) repository.
 ## Requirements
 ```